-- focusing on our vision and values, which guides our thinking and our actions; - offering socially responsible products and services, including customized environmental, social and governance investment solutions-including a tobacco-free fund and a low-carbon strategy which reduces the carbon footprint of investment portfolios, and savings account products that enable our customers to donate to the progressive charity of their choice; - targeting progressive people and organizations through the use of public relations, digital marketing, e-mail, and social media;
+- focusing on our vision and values, which guides our thinking and our actions; - offering socially responsible products and services, including customized environmental, social and governance investment solutions-including a tobacco-free fund and a low-carbon strategy which reduces the carbon footprint of investment portfolios, and savings account products that enable our customers to donate to the progressive charity of their choice;

-- highlighting and spreading the word on social media, our blogs and our website about our unique customers and their noteworthy deeds; - hosting and speaking at events that position us as a thought leader in the political, environmental, union, non-profit and social enterprise spaces; - reinforcing commitment to our values by paying all of our employees a minimum wage of \$15 an hour, installing solar panels on top of our 3770 E. Tremont Avenue branch in the Bronx, accepting the New York City's Municipal identification card at all branches-a photo identification card provided regardless of immigration status, homeless status or gender identity, and influencing others to improve corporate governance and board accountability in the companies in which our equity funds invest; - obtaining B Corporation certification, a distinction we earned after being evaluated under rigorous standards of social and environmental performance, accountability, and transparency; and - maintaining a membership with the Global Alliance for Banking on Values, a network of banking leaders from around the world committed to advancing positive change in the banking sector.
+- targeting progressive people and organizations through the use of public relations, digital marketing, e-mail, and social media; - highlighting and spreading the word on social media, our blogs and our website about our unique customers and their noteworthy deeds; - hosting and speaking at events that position us as a thought leader in the political, environmental, union, non-profit and social enterprise spaces; - reinforcing commitment to our values by paying all of our employees a minimum wage of \$15 an hour, having a workforce that is made up 58% by racial and ethnic minorities and 59% by females, installing solar panels on top of our 3770 E. Tremont Avenue branch in the Bronx, accepting the New York City's Municipal identification card at all branches-a photo identification card provided regardless of immigration status, homeless status or gender identity, and influencing others to improve corporate governance and board accountability in the companies in which our equity funds invest; - obtaining B Corporation certification, a distinction we earned after being evaluated under rigorous standards of social and environmental performance, accountability, and transparency; and - maintaining a membership with the Global Alliance for Banking on Values, a network of banking leaders from around the world committed to advancing positive change in the banking sector.